uptimesoftware/uptime-metric-chart/README.md

 ###Description
 The Metric Chart gadget makes it possible to graph metrics collected by up.time in just a few clicks.
 You can now finally visualize those important metrics on your custom dashboard in the form of beautiful line or area graphs!
 As a bonus, we're also throwing in some additional dashboard layouts, well suited to housing your new graphs.

-###Features
-* Visualize metrics in the form of responsive line or area graphs
-* Designed with the end-user experience in mind
-* Leveraging latest web technologies for light-weight, beautiful results
-* Intuitive configuration wizard
-* Adjustable time frame and refresh interval
-* Robust validation and error handling
-* Extensive visual and console logging for easy troubleshooting
-* _Tell us which features you would like to see in a future release!_

 ###Version Compatibility
                         | 7.2 | 7.1 | 7.0 | 6.0 | 5.5 | 5.4 | 5.3 | 5.2 |
     --------------------|-----|-----|-----|-----|-----|-----|-----|-----|